 Step 2: Click on the Edit button to open the Web Scraper node configuration window.

 Step 3: Launch the website you want to scrape in a separate tab of your browser to copy its URL.
-For this documentation, we are scraping coinbase.com prices.
+For this documentation, we are scraping prices of cryptocurrencies from Coinbase.

-Step 4: Enter the Website URL you want to scrape in the Web Scraper URL box.
+Step 4: Enter the Website URL you want to scrape in the Web Scraper URL field in the Byteline console.

 Step 5: Download and install the chrome extension of Byteline in your browser.